 Staying on top of innovative new processes and industry trends is vital to competing in an intensifying logistics landscape.
 Today we take a look ahead to 2023, evaluating the ways consumer demand will drive increased supply chain efficiency and other key changes we can expect in the coming year.

-Here’s a sneak peek into what’s ahead for third-party logistics retail partners in 2023:
+Here’s a sneak peek into what’s ahead for third-party logistics partners in 2023:

 Consumer demand will drive increased supply chain efficiency

-Demand for fast shipping is rising alongside the eCommerce boom, making supply chain efficiency a hot topic in virtually every industry.
-The COVID-19 pandemic and other global factors also exposed just how vulnerable supply chains can be, as bottlenecks forced many companies to adapt to radically new circumstances over the past few years.
+Demand for fast shipping is rising alongside the ecommerce boom, making supply chain efficiency a hot topic in virtually every industry.
+The COVID-19 pandemic and other global factors also exposed just how vulnerable supply chains can be, as bottlenecks forced many companies to adapt to radical new circumstances over the past few years.

 To thrive in the years ahead, third-party logistics partners must continue the process of reconfiguring their supply chain operations to be more “resilient, responsive, and agile,” in order to keep pace with shifting customer expectations.